Darts Farm, a unique lifestyle shopping destination, transformed its eCommerce operations by using SC Order Tags & Flows. Read on to find out how.

 To offer a wide range of shipping options e.g. collection, delivery dates, etc., you need to consider the tech that’s going to power that.
 The more options that are provided the more complicated fulfillment can get, meaning a bigger variety of order types to fulfil.
 Finding the right technology to streamline this process is important and you should play to the strengths of the systems.

 The developers behind the apps are going to have a huge amount of knowledge and experience in the area their apps sit within.
 They will be speaking to a lot of merchants who all have different problems to overcome.
 Their knowledge is incredibly valuable and is always on hand to listen and offer ways of improving processes or coming up with clever solutions.

 Soon after building our delivery date picker, we realized we need something more flexible.
 We didn’t think twice about looking for alternative solutions that allowed us to continue on our growth path.
 Just because something made sense at the time, doesn’t mean it still makes sense in the future.
 E-commerce is a fast-paced industry, with new technology appearing all the time.
 Embrace the new things that come up and focus on what you want to offer your customers, rather than trying to fit the customer needs around what’s currently available.

 Access the power of automation and save time by auto-tagging your orders, so you can focus on growing your store.
-Start your 7-day free trial now!
+Start your free trial now!